Data Protection Guideline

 3.2 Use of data processors

-3.2.1 An external data processor is a company, which processes personal data on behalf of Saxo Bank and in accordance with Saxo Bank’s instructions, e.g. in relation to HR systems, third party IT providers, etc. When Saxo Bank outsources the processing of personal data to data processors, Saxo Bank ensures that said company as a minimum applies the same degree of data protection as Saxo Bank.
+3.2.1 An external data processor is a company, which processes personal data on behalf of Saxo Bank and in accordance with Saxo Bank’s documented instructions, including for Saxo Bank's purposes and by means set-out by Saxo Bank, e.g. in relation to providers of HR systems, third party IT providers, etc. When Saxo Bank outsources the processing of personal data to data processors, Saxo Bank ensures that said company as a minimum implements the same degree of security measures for the protection of personal data protection as Saxo Bank.
 If this cannot be guaranteed, Saxo Bank will choose another data processor.
+The processing by a data processor is governed by a data processing agreement.

 3.3 Data processing agreements

-3.3.1 Prior to transfer of personal data to the data processor, Saxo Bank shall enter into a written data processing agreement with the data processor.
-The data processing agreement ensures that Saxo Bank controls the processing of personal data, which takes place outside Saxo Bank for which Saxo Bank is responsible.
+3.3.1 Prior to transfer of personal data to the data processor, Saxo Bank shall assess whether the data processor provides sufficient guarantees to implement appropriate technical and organisational measures in such a manner that processing will meet the requirements of the GDPR and ensure the protection of the rights of the data subjects.
+After the assessment is carried out and it is determined that the data processor meets such requirements, Saxo Bank shall enter into a written data processing agreement with the data processor.
+The data processing agreement ensures that Saxo Bank controls the processing of personal data, which takes place outside Saxo Bank for which Saxo Bank is the data controller and thereby responsible.

-3.3.2 If the data processor/sub-data processor is located outside the EU/EEA,the conditions of clause 3.4.4 below will apply.
+3.3.2 If the data processor/sub-data processor is located outside the EU/EEA,

-3.4.4 If the third party recipient is located outside the EU/EEA in a country that does not ensure an adequate level of data protection, the transfer can only be completed if a transfer agreement has been entered into between Saxo Bank and the third party.
+3.4.2 If the third-party recipient is located outside the EU/EEA in a third country that does not ensure an adequate level of personal data protection, the transfer can only be completed if Saxo Bank is providing appropriate safeguards.
+This will be done by entering into a transfer agreement between Saxo Bank and the third party.
 The transfer agreement shall be based on the EU Standard Contractual Clauses.

 4. Rights of the data subjects

-4.1.1 When Saxo Bank collects and registers personal data on data subjects, Saxo Bank is obligated to inform such persons about:
+4.1.1 When Saxo Bank processes, including collects and registers personal data about data subjects, Saxo Bank is obligated to inform such persons about the following:

 - The purposes of the processing for which the personal data are intended as well as the legal basis for the processing;

-- Where the processing is based on the data subject’s consent, the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal;
+- where the processing is based on the data subject’s consent, the existence of the right to withdraw consent at any time, however, without affecting the lawfulness of processing based on consent before its withdrawal;

 4.2 Right to access